PoCInnovation/Workshops/ai/5.Convolution/README.md

-## 8 - Decision Tree :evergreen_tree:
+# Convolution :black_square_button:

-Discover one of the most popular supervised learning methods for classification problems.
+Discover the effect and usage of convolution.
 You will:
-- Use Scikit-learn
+- understand the point to use convolutional neural network
-- Create a Decision Tree
+- use Conv2D
-- Create a Decision Tree Forest
+- use Maxpooling2D

 ## What is Jupyter Notebook :book: